UnderstandLingBV/Tuktu/documentation/generators/social/tuktu.social.generators.FacebookGenerator.json.md

       * **end** *(type: long)* `[Optional]`
       - Timestamp of end time of time interval to collect data for.
 Can be left empty.
 If an end-time is given, everything until that time will be fetched.
 If it is omitted, no end time is assumed and everything will be fetched perpetually.

+    * **flush_interval** *(type: int)* `[Optional, default = 60]`
+    - The time in seconds to wait before flushing posts if the limit of 50 is not reached before.

+    * **comment_interval** *(type: int)* `[Optional, default = 3600]`
+    - The interval in seconds to wait before collecting the comments to a post.
+This is done retroactively because comments are not made realtime.
+Make sure to set this interval frequent enough to not run out of memory and fit your application's real-time need, yet long enough to get almost all comments that will be made.

+    * **comment_frequency** *(type: int)* `[Optional, default = 5]`
+    - This is the amount of times to wait comment interval seconds for before fetching more comments.
+If comment interval is set to 3600 and comment frequency is 3, then for 3 hours long, every hour comments will be fetched.